 Size: Makeup remover cloths vary in size from 4 x 5 inches to 12 x 12 inches.
 A bigger cloth will last longer before needing to be washed.
 However, if you’re traveling, you might want a smaller cloth, or you can cut a larger one in half.
 Most disposable wipes measure about 7 x 7 inches.

 Shape: Cloths come in either a square or rectangular shape.
 There are also mitts that look like oven mitts to help give you more targeted control over the areas where you want to remove makeup.

 Material: Most makeup remover cloths are made of synthetic fibers, mostly polyester.
 They are less prone to bacterial growth than cotton.
-You can find some on the market that are a blend of cotton and a synthetic fiber like rayon.
-Microfiber face cloths, which are a blend of polyester and polyamide, tend to be rougher than cloths designed for makeup removal but are more exfoliating, which can be a bonus or drawback based on your skin type.
+You can find some that use a blend of cotton and synthetic fibers, like rayon.
+Microfiber face cloths, which are a blend of polyester and polyamide, tend to be rougher than those designed for makeup removal but are more exfoliating, which can be a bonus or drawback based on your skin type.